Florida’s Implied Consent Warning

 For the refusal to be admissible in the civil or criminal case, the DUI officer must show that he complied with Florida’s Implied Consent Statute as required by Florida Statute Section 316.1932(1)(a)1.a.

-Effective October 1, 2021, the Florida Legislature amended the implied consent warning to also inform individuals that they would be subject to increased penalties if they had previously been fined under section 327.35215(1) Florida Statutes.
+Effective October 1, 2021, the Florida Legislature amended the implied consent warning to inform individuals that they would be subject to increased penalties if they had previously been fined under section 327.35215(1) Florida Statutes.
 That section deals with the penalties for failing to submit to a test after being suspected of boating under the influence.

 Attorney for the Implied Consent Warning in Tampa, Florida